shinhs2009/Bounty-DApp/README.md

 ```

 WebApp will run automatically by lite-server.
 Now you can interact with it!
 If it is not automatically opened, open URL http://localhost:3000/.

+Also I deployed my contract at Rinkeby Test Network.
+And Using IPFS to make fully decentralised Dapp.
+You can visit this URL and interact with it in Rinkeby Test Network :
+blahblahblah

 ## Test
 I create the test for the Ownable, Bounty Hub, Circuit Breaker and Library Demo.